dark logo watermark

 The best time to visit the Galapagos Islands depends on what you want to do and see.
 The wet season from January to June ranges between 79°F and 86°F (26°C and 30°C).
 The weather and water temperature is warmer, and the sea is calmer, making it a perfect time for snorkelling or diving.
 Many visitors also find the dry season more pleasant for land excursions with abundant wildlife and optimal conditions for sea lions, iguanas, sharks, and whales.

-FAQs about visiting the Galapagos Islands
+FAQs About Visiting the Galapagos Islands

 How many days do you need in the Galapagos?